 Of course, death is also a possibility from falling object injuries, especially if the object is large or heavy.

-Falling objects injuries can occur in any number of ways in Columbia, MO workplaces.
+Falling objects injuries can occur in any number of ways.
 These can range from objects falling from shelves or cabinets or any overhead surface in an office setting to objects falling from a scaffold or other elevated surface at a construction site.
-Other examples of the ways this type of injury can occur are crane accidents or other machinery failures and even explosions or the collapse of buildings
+Other examples of the ways this type of injury can occur are crane accidents or other machinery failures and even explosions or the collapse of buildings.

 A seasoned attorney in Columbia could help a person filing a workers’ compensation claim determine the cause of a falling object injury.